Foam Rollers – Types and when to use each

 These are probably the most common foam rollers you see.
 It is designed with some texture and bumps on the foam roller to really dig into your knots and trigger points to get that release.
 Some muscles like the shoulders have more knots than others so this is great for releasing tension in these areas.

-The BackBaller is a foam of a bumpy foam rollar with structured operating system that allows easy control.
-It get’s teeth for an even greater self Myofacial release, you can take foam rolling to the next level with the BackBaller, by putting you in total control over the force applied in an unprecedented secure and comfortable manner.
+The BackBaller is a foam of a bumpy foam roller with a structured operating system that allows easy control.
+It get’s teeth into the muscles for an even greater self Myofacial release.
+You can take foam rolling to the next level with the BackBaller, by putting you in total control over the force applied in an unprecedented secure and comfortable manner.
 The BackBaller is specifically designed to self-treat muscles in your upper & lower back.
 Due to the stability & control offered it goes beyond really kneading out those muscle groups.

 What is Myofascial Release Therapy?

 Myofascial release is a form of soft tissue massage intended to support pain relief, increase range of motion, and balancing of the body.
 Techniques can include manual and self-massage.

 Take a look at our selection of foam rollers In-store or online HERE